Cheapest non-owner car insurance companies in Minnesota

 Non-owner vs. traditional car insurance

-For example, non-owner car insurance in Minnesota doesn't cover damage to the car you're driving or your injuries.
-Standard car insurance may include collision and comprehensive coverage to help pay for car repairs.
+For instance, non-owner car insurance in Minnesota won't cover damage to the vehicle you're driving.
+In contrast, traditional car insurance can include collision and comprehensive coverage to help pay for vehicle repairs or replacements.

 Non-owners state minimum policy$302